-Major issues: Trend toward CRS, CFS majors for student-athletes raise questions at Syracuse
+Major issues: Trend toward CRS, CFS majors for student-athletes raises questions at Syracuse

 A wall-length timeline detailing Syracuse’s storied lacrosse team, a shrine dedicated to the 2003 championship basketball team, aged photographs of teams past — sights of the Manley Field House lobby that snapshot SU’s storied athletic history.